SiddhantGupta799/List-Library/README.md

 	  parent class has offered which doesn't leave room for the actual benefits that the derived class offers for example: concatenation, merging.
 	  even the debug logging gets constrained to at most the details of object and debug entry.

-Support for Iterators has also been added.

-	- DLList class supports bi-directional iterators and bi-directional reverse iterators.
-	- SLList class supports forward iteratrs only.
-	- The Nodes.h file contains support for Iterators for TreeNode.